Flight-Free-UK/flight_free_uk_website/source/posts_travel/york-to-tuscany.html.markdown

 After that, it speeds up, reaching speeds of 300 kmph, arriving in Paris for lunchtime.
 The train was running a bit late by this time so we only had time to grab a sandwich before heading to the Metro to transfer from Gare de Lyon to Gare du Nord.
 It’s only two stops but quite a distance between the two stations, so allow plenty of time as the trains are not that frequent.
 Boarding Eurostar and going through immigration seemed very much easier this year, with more help around and less of a sense of controlled panic.

 We could have been home in York by 19.30 but, due to a technical hitch with the Booking Officer (me) who misread the timetable, we actually got back home at 21.30.
 The sun set in a dramatic and wide open sky, which reminded us how much we still like the UK, even though it had barely stopped raining while we were away.

+> It is much more pleasant, and much less stressful than flying.
+Local trains in Italy are cheap, so do take advantage and get around.

 It’s a long journey, and it’s more expensive than flying.
 Booking early keeps the prices lower but it’s still a lot.
 Travel by train shouldn’t be this much – we are the ones saving the planet after all!
 In terms of distance, the most expensive bits are UK and Eurostar.
 But it is much more pleasant, and much less stressful.
 Local trains in Italy are cheap cheap cheap, so do take advantage and get around.
 No need to pre-book.